 2. General Mills Reese’s Puffs Treats

 Ground up Reese’s Puffs put together to form a semi-thick, soft, slightly crunchy bar.
-It’s just a hint sweeter than regular Reese’s Puffs due to the cream drizzle and at the bottom.
-This peanut-tasting cream at the bottom is a nice touch for texture and gives it some additional sweetness.
+It’s just a hint sweeter than regular Reese’s Puffs due to the creamy drizzle at the top and the layer of it at the bottom.
+More specifically, this smooth and soft peanut-tasting cream at the bottom is a nice touch for texture and gives it some additional sweetness and flavor that takes it a step higher.

 Likely released sometime around 2014.